restcli/restcli/README.md

 <img alt="test-result-table" src="images/test-result-table.png" width="480">

-**3. Generate junit test report (xml) that can be viewed by other tools such as xunit-viewer**
+**3. Generate JUnit test report (XML) that can be viewed by other tools such as xunit-viewer**

 <img alt="generate-junit-test-report" src="images/generate-junit-test-report.png" width="480">

 ## How To Use

-The fastest way to get rest cli is download jar from [releases tab](https://github.com/restcli/restcli/releases)
+The fastest way to get rest cli is to download the jar from [releases tab](https://github.com/restcli/restcli/releases)

 ```
 Usage: rest-cli [-hkV] [-d=<environmentFilesDirectory>] [-e=<environmentName>]
                 [-l=<logLevel>] [-G=<String=String>]... [-P=<String=String>]...
                 FILES...
 IntelliJ RestCli
       FILES...
-Path to one ore more http script files.
+Path to one or more http script files.
   -d, --env-dir=<environmentFilesDirectory>
                    Directory where config files are (default: current directory)
                    (http-client.env.json/http-client.private.env.json).